Loona: Other ventures

+Ambassadorship

-In May 2021 Loona was named the new ambassadors of Korean culture abroad.
-South Korea's Ministry of Culture, Sports and Tourism announced the ambassadorship on May 10 in celebration of the ministry's affiliate Korean Culture And Information Service's (KOCIS) 50th anniversary.
+In May 2021, Loona was named the new ambassadors of Korean culture abroad.
+South Korea's Ministry of Culture, Sports and Tourism announced the ambassadorship on May 10, in celebration of the ministry's affiliate Korean Culture And Information Service's (KOCIS) fiftieth anniversary.
 The group was selected to promote Hallyu and Korean culture overseas with this new appointment.